bradyhouse/android-fiddle-seeder/README.md

 # android-seed

-Simple seeder for initializing a new android project.
+Just a simple seeder for initializing a new android project using Android v28 (Pie) without having to open Android Studio.